MatthewCondon/Commercial_Vessel_FIR/Methodology/NMEA/Data_Conversions/NMEA2000_Conversions.md

 ```
 _This command has no output associated with it._

+Consider also using the [csv2socketcan script](/Methodology/NMEA/Data_Conversions/csv2socketcan.py].
+The timing may be slightly off during replay but it may still be of use during PCAP investigations.

 ## Compact Human-Readable > Raw SocketCAN
 _This must be transformed during the collection process._
 ```candump can0 | candump2analyzer```